mkryshak/warehouse-api-monolith/README.md

    ```

    ***Notes:***
-   The username and password are configured as *root/root* in the *./mysql/Dockerfile* file as environment variables:
+   The default username and password are configured as *root/root*.
+To specify a new username and password, modify the *./mysql/Dockerfile* file accordingly:

    ```
    FROM mysql/mysql-server:5.7